Çatalhöyük (also Çatal Höyük and Çatal Hüyük, or any of the three

 Anatolia, dating from around 7500 BC for the lowest layers.
 It is

-the largest and best preserved Neolithic site found to date.
+the largest and best preserved Neolithic site.

 Çatalhöyük is located overlooking wheatfields